0:00

 Show Notes

-The Horn was his second novel and again contains many barely disguised characters
+The Horn was his second novel and again contains many barely disguised real-life characters

-The Protagonist the fictional Tenor Colossus Edgar Pool is know as “ The Horn” a jazz Legend
+The protagonist the fictional Tenor Colossus Edgar Pool is known as “ The Horn” a jazz legend who took jazz from Swing to Bebop with his skill and invention - making him a revered alpha-male.

 As his friends and lovers search for him they reminisce about his life

-It is a classic pean to the talented jazzer who slowly self destructs through drink drugs and sex
+It is a classic paean to the talented jazz musician who slowly self destructs through drink, drugs and sex

 It is structured in an attempt to mimic jazz performance practices of the 1940s

-The riff chapters advance the present day the narrative of his final night
+The Riff chapters advance the narrative of his final night

 Comments & Upvotes